 To create USPs, you must first consider your personas’ value propositions and then think of ways you can provide them with what they want better than your competitors.
 If you think durability is a value prop, then you might have to create a warranty or adjust your current one so that it’s the best around.
 If you think another value prop is convenient ordering, you better make sure you have strong online capabilities.
 Creating USPs may cause some wholesale changes to the business.
 But because it plays a role in increasing market share, it’s worth the expense, time and effort.

-By now, you’ve probably gotten used to the final step being validation.
 While you certainly can contact current customers or conduct surveys to validate them, USPs offer more wiggle room for creativity.
 If you’ve validated your market segment, personas and their value propositions, you may not have to validate your USPs because that’s your discretionary advertising message.
 A USP is a real USP; it just may not be what the persona is seeking.

 In order to pinpoint the USPs that will best resonate with your prospects, compare them with the value propositions of each of your personas and see which ones align best.
 Once you’ve ranked them from most relevant to least relevant, you’ll have a list to work from when you create your messaging.
 Be sure to include this list in your persona-specific messaging guidelines so that your creative team can remain consistent.
 From there, think about A/B testing to develop the most effective messaging.
 This is an area where science and art come together.
 You can test different treatments of the same USP and then test different USPs in order to maximize your emotional appeal.